skr0x1c0/xpl/README.md

 ./poc_sockaddr_oob_read
 ```

+The OOB read data will be printed on the console output.
+If all of the OOB data printed on console is zero, try running this PoC immediatly after rebooting the system.

 The vulnerability demonstrated in this PoC is used in `xpl_kmem` to leak critical information from kernel memory required for exploting the double free vulnerability demonstrated in poc 1.
-See `xpl_kmem/memory/xpl_oob_reader_base.c` for more details
+See `xpl_kmem/memory/xpl_oob_reader_base.c` for more details.

 >>> NOTE: The technique used in the PoC to read the OOB read data back to user land requires user intraction (TCC prompt approval from kTCCServiceSystemPolicyNetworkVolumes service).
-This limitation is not present in the technique used in `xpl_kmem` project which combines this vulnerability with another OOB read vulnerability to bypass this restriction
+This limitation is not present in the technique used in `xpl_kmem` project which combines this vulnerability with another OOB read vulnerability to bypass this restriction.

 ### 3: `poc_oob_write` - Out of bound write in `smb_dup_sockaddr`